replicate/replicate-go/README.md

 	Events: []replicate.WebhookEventType{"start", "completed"},
 }

-// Run a model and wait for its output output, _ := r8.Run(ctx, fmt.Sprintf("%s:%s", model, version), input, &webhook)
+// Run a model by version and wait for its output output, _ := r8.Run(ctx, fmt.Sprintf("%s:%s", model, version), input, &webhook)

+// Run a model and wait for its output output, _ := r8.Run(ctx, model, input, &webhook)
 ```

 The `Run` method is a convenience method that